ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 This basic functionality can then be used to enable contracts on Optimism to send messages to contracts on Ethereum.
 The [`L2ToL1MessagePasser`](https://optimistic.etherscan.io/address/0x4200000000000000000000000000000000000000) contract (predeployed to the Optimism network) can be used by contracts on Optimism to store a message in the Optimism state.
 Users can then prove to contracts on Ethereum that a given contract on Optimism did, in fact, mean to send some given message by showing that the hash of this message has been stored within the `L2ToL1MessagePasser` contract.

-Optimism uses this functionality to allow users to withdraw ERC20 tokens back to Ethereum.
-When a user wishes to withdraw assets, the [`L2StandardBridge`](https://optimistic.etherscan.io/address/0x4200000000000000000000000000000000000010) contract will burn the assets on Optimism and send a message to the [`L1StandardBridge`](https://etherscan.io/address/0x99C9fc46f92E8a1c0deC1b1747d010903E884bE1) contract to release the corresponding asset back to the user on Ethereum.

 ### Fault proofs